 Leadership Communication During Crisis Is Vital

-Keeping people informed during a crisis is one of the most visible and important roles of a leader.
+We know from leadership simulation assessment data that keeping people informed during a crisis is one of the most visible and important roles of a leader.
 In difficult times, it is natural for people to look toward Senior Leadership for answers and comfort.
 As ambiguity increases, fear and doubt can spread across organizations and grind productivity and employee engagement to a halt.

 The Impact of Ineffective Communication During Crisis